wearefractal/argus/README.md

 ## Details

 Argus allows you to pass an array of complex data to your application through a CLI.
 This can be an array of objects, strings, numbers, you name it.
-Anything that is a valid JSON array can be used.
-Ideally when you get this array of objects you would pass it into whatever function was being called.
+Anything valid JSON array can be used.

 ## Usage